openedx/openedx-user-groups/docs/decisions/0003-runtime-architecture.rst

 Key Concepts
 ============

-Visit :doc:`ADR 0002: User Groups Model Foundations <../0002-user-groups-model-foundations>` for the foundational model details.
+Visit :doc:`0002-user-groups-model-foundations` for the foundational model details.

 The runtime architecture builds upon the foundational model and introduces several key components: